nthallen/arp-carbon/README.txt

 Ubuntu on external drive
     Fixed IP (so not dependent on lab network) ssh in to perform copy operation.
+    Needs to work with ethernet jack J15 in order to use the onboard industrial switch
     [Ultimately would be great to use pilot panel...]

     Switching between graphical and text interface: